 We are deeply sorry for your loss - the staff at Lewis Funeral Home

-He was preceded in death by his father, Leon Loftin.
+Carey was preceded in death by his mother, Ann Bruce Stephens Latimore.